DigiBP/25DIGIBP2/README.md

 ## Process "Certification creation":

-- Check attendance list from teams with CRM registration list:
+- Check the attendance list from the teams against the CRM registration list:
 <img width="1254" alt="image" src="https://github.com/user-attachments/assets/fb381bc9-ece3-4acd-ad7a-70493bcbb9b4" />

+Once the attendance report is manually exported from Microsoft Teams and transferred into a predefined Google Sheet format, this triggers a semi-automated Make scenario.
+The process compares the attendance entries with the CRM registration list.
+When a match is found, the CRM sheet is automatically updated by marking the attendee with "Yes" in the attendance column.
+This step confirms the first condition required for certificate generation.
+Due to limited user permissions in Microsoft Teams (student role), this step could only be partially automated.

 - If attendance is given, send a certificate to the attendee:
 <img width="1237" alt="image" src="https://github.com/user-attachments/assets/ff99c80b-100a-41cb-aa35-54391519770e" />